manuel-klocek/DBTester/README.md

 want == the expected result
-got == the result of the query after execution on the db case == a test case including given, query and want
+got == the result of the query after execution on the db case == a test case including given, query and want suite == a test suit consisting of multiple cases

 ### Rest API to read and write given, query, and want
 - the user wants to create, read, update and delete (CRUD) givens, queries and wants
 - use @RequestBody document: Document to get the body from the http request
 - http methods: GET = read, POST = create, PUT = update, DELETE = remove
 - you do not need to use POST; a single PUT can serve as both (upsert)

+To call your rest api you can use Postman or curl.

 ## 25.08.2022